• Skip to primary navigation

 • Add the butter to the griddle surface and spread it out as it melts.
 This will help achieve that golden outer crust.

-• Place the pork chops onto the griddle and cook for 5 minutes, flip the pork chop and cover with a coking dome and cook for another 5 minutes.
-Check the internal temp of the pork chop should be at 145 degrees.
-If not at 145 flip the pork chop and cover and cook for another 2 minutes.
-Repeat this until the pork chops are at 145 internal temp.
+• Place the pork chops onto the griddle and cook for 5 minutes, flip the pork chop and cover with a cooking dome and cook for another 5 minutes.
+The internal temperature of the pork chop should be at 145 degrees Fahrenheit.
+If it has not reached 145 degrees Fahrenheit, flip the pork chop and cover, cooking for another 2 minutes.
+Repeat this until the pork chops reach an internal temperature of 145 degrees Fahrenheit.
 Cook time will vary depending on thickness of pork chops

 • Remove the pork chops from the griddle and let them rest for 5 minutes.
 Serve hot.